ten7/tractorbeam.ten7.com/setup/index.md

 * **accessKeyFile** is the full path inside the container to a file containing the S3 bucket access key.
 * **secretKeyFile** is the full path inside the container to a file containing the S3 bucket secret key.

+### Special characters access and secret keys

+Some S3 providers, such as Ceph or DigitalOcean, have special characters in the access and secret keys.
+This can be difficult to escape in YAML, leading to `signature does not match` errors.
+For this reason, it is *highly* recommended to always use `accessKeyFile` and `secretKeyFile`.

 ### Specifying the region